-The items discussed above may cause our quarterly or annual financial statements and other regulatory reporting requirements to become materially misstated or not meet the applicable filing deadlines if they are not properly remedied.
-We are in the process of addressing these deficiencies and have developed and started a project plan to improve our core accounting and finance processes.
-We are in the process of remedying these material weaknesses by taking the following actions.
+These material weaknesses discussed above may cause our quarterly or annual financial statements and other regulatory reporting requirements to become materially misstated or not meet the applicable filing deadlines if they are not properly remedied.
+We have begun and continue to improve our core accounting and finance processes.
+As reported in our Form 10-K on April 2, 2007, we have taken steps to remedy our material weaknesses.
+During fiscal year 2007, we continue to execute on a plan to:

-In fiscal year 2006, we: